MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

       - For Enumeration, ENUMDESC values will be displayed as is but converted to numericals on compilation in order of appearance.

    - **Any other string value except listed above** - tooltip for a given argument control.

+ - **!Ignore** - if this keyword is used, nearest encountered function declaration will be ignored.
+Useful if you need to place helper functions which must be ignored by parser (however, it is recommended to use `Helpers.lua` file for those).

 Metadata blocks can appear in any order, except **!Name** - it resets parsing of current function.